South Hampton Roads

-South Hampton Roads is a region located in the extreme southeastern portion of Virginia's Tidewater region in the United States with a total population of 1,177,742 (Note: Counting only the Virginia portion) as of 2020.
+South Hampton Roads, called "the Southside" by locals, is a region located in the extreme southeastern portion of Virginia's Tidewater region in the United States with a total population of 1,177,742 (Note: Counting only the Virginia portion) as of 2020.
 It is part of the Virginia Beach-Norfolk-Newport News, VA-NC MSA (Metropolitan Statistical Area), which itself has a population of 1,780,059 as of 2020.